paulgreg/weather/README.md

 Run `npm run build-data` to generate city data before launching `npm run dev`

+## Configuration

+Copy `public/parameters.dist.json` to `public/parameters.json`.

+You will then need to create an account on [OpenWeatherMap](https://openweathermap.org/), create an API key and then add it key in `public/parameters.json` .

 Icons are from :
  - [Makin-Thinkgs/weather-icons](https://github.com/Makin-Things/weather-icons)
  - [bootstrap icons](https://github.com/twbs/icons)